ceejbot/priority-sync/nexus_docs.md

 ## Alternatives

 [Kezyma's Profile Sync for Mod Organizer](https://www.nexusmods.com/skyrimspecialedition/mods/60690) is a proper MO2 plugin that tries to keep groups of plugins in sync with each other.
 This is a _lot_ more convenient to use than an MO2 executable, but I found that it stops working periodically.
-And because it's in Python, it's slower than this tool.
+And because it's in Python and does something fairly different, it's slower than this tool.

 ## Permissions and credits